Masterpiece Stories

 Adolph Menzel, Supper at the Ball, 1878, Alte Nationalgalerie, Staatliche Museen, Berlin, Germany.

-The Iron Rolling Mill, also called Modern Cyclopes, is one of the most renowned of Menzel’s paintings.
+The Iron Rolling Mill, also called Modern Cyclopes, is one of Menzel’s most renowned paintings.
 It’s a group scene in an industrial setting: dozens of workers are shown during the tough factory work, they are gathered around an open hearth of a furnace in the factory in Königshütte (today’s Chorzów), in Upper Silesia.
 Menzel traveled there in 1872 to familiarize himself with work conditions and to make some preparatory sketches.
 The result is overwhelming – it’s one of those theatrical paintings in which one can admire the general composition of the whole scene but can also look out for details and particular parts with their own dynamics and interactions.

 Adolph Menzel, The Iron Rolling Mill